You want smart political talk without the meltdowns?

 There is court precedent as recently as 1948.

-It was not during wartime, it was Harry Truman, and the court not only ruled that the law was constitutional, but also said after the president makes a decision, it is not subject to judicial review.
+And the court not only ruled that the law was constitutional, but also said after the president makes a decision, it is not subject to judicial review.

-Uh the president now is very defiant about these judges.
+The president now is very defiant about these judges.

-For example, injunctions that were issued under President Bush were only six under Obama twelve, under Biden 14, under Donald Trump and his first term, 64.
+For example, injunctions that were issued under President Bush were only six.

 And that number just keeps getting bigger and bigger and bigger.

-Uh now we're finding out some breaking news and some information about this federal judge in the deportation case, but this is only one of many cases.
+Now we're finding out some breaking news and some information about this federal judge in the deportation case, but this is only one of many cases.

-Uh Tom Holman was on this weekend speaking about how he doesn't really care what this judge thinks, but he won't defy the court order.
+Tom Holman was on this weekend speaking about how he doesn't really care what this judge thinks, but he won't defy the court order.

-And I do believe it's being argued before the appeals court in DC today.
+And I do believe it's being argued before the appeals court in D.C. today.

-Eventually it may work itself up to the U.S. Supreme Court.
+Eventually, it may work itself up to the U.S. Supreme Court.

-Uh But here's Tom Homan over the weekend.
+But here's Tom Holman over the weekend.

 I don't care what that judges think as far as this case.